brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 while 2826 were assigned to thrombectomy plus medical management.
 Each trial was assigned to one of K = 4 categories according to the type of stroke patients enrolled.
-Category 1 (“large”) was anterior circulation strokes with a large core.
+Category 1 (“large”) was anterior circulation strokes with a large core treated in an early time window.
 Category 2 (“small”) was anterior circulation strokes with small to medium sized cores treated in an early time window.
 Category 3 (“late”) was anterior circulation strokes with small to medium sized cores treated in an extended time window.
 Category 4 (“basilar”) was strokes due to large vessel occlusion of the vertebobasilar artery complex.
 Table 1 contains further information on study design and population characteristics.

 ## Descriptive Results

 The observed fraction of patients achieving functional independence at 90 days in the control and treatment groups of each trial are shown below.
-The observed relative risk ratio (rr) and absolute risk difference (rd) are also shown.
-FInally, the observed number needed to treat, defined as 1/rr, is shown.
+The observed relative risk ratio (rr, frequency in treatment arm divided by frequency in control group), absolute risk difference (rd, frequency in treatment arm minus frequency in control group), and number needed to treat (NNT, 1/rd) are also reported.

     # A tibble: 22 × 8
            K name         size    f_c   f_t    rr     rd   nnt